-The U.S. Department of Agriculture states, "Rare fresh beef is popular, but you should know that cooking it to only 140°F (60°C) means some food poisoning organisms may survive."
-(Source: Safe Food Book, Your Kitchen Guide) The lowest temperature recommended by the USDA is 145°F (63°C) for medium rare fresh beef.
+The U.S. Department of Agriculture states, Rare fresh beef is popular, but you should know that cooking it to only 140°F (60°C) means some food poisoning organisms may survive."
+(Source: Safe Food Book, Your Kitchen Guide, USDA Rev. June 1985.)
+The lowest temperature recommended by the USDA is 145°F (63°C) for medium rare fresh beef.
 For well done 170°F (77°C).
+All cook times shown are after 2 minutes of preheating.